Free website audit · a plan and a fair price built around your business · no lock-in

 UK Web Marketing builds ship zero render-blocking JS by default.
 The techniques:

 2. Chat widgets are excluded.
 No Intercom, no Drift, no Tidio loaded by default.
-If a client wants chat, it’s an opt-in island that loads on a user action.
+If a client wants chat, it is an opt-in island that loads on a user action.

 3. Cookie banners are server-rendered.
-Because the site doesn’t use cookies for tracking (Plausible is cookieless), there’s no banner to load.
-Why your UK clinic website probably breaks GDPR covers the posture.
+Because the site does not use cookies for tracking (Plausible is cookieless), there is no banner to load.
+Our cookieless, EU-hosted analytics comparison covers the posture.

 4. Hero carousels are CSS-only or replaced with static heroes.
 A JS carousel ships 30-80KB of render-blocking work for a feature 6% of visitors interact with.
 Static hero is the default.